 Major lighthouses and Stations

 These are frequently remotely monitored.
-When doing so, all AtoN signals should be monitored.
-These will include the main light, standby light, emergency light, sector light and fog signals (where fitted).
-Radio aids to navigation, which includes radiobeacons, with or without DGPS, and Racons should also be monitored.
-In addition, ancillary equipment such as power supplies, intruder alarms, firefighting and detection equipment should be monitored.
+When doing so, all significant AtoN signals should be monitored.
+These will include the all lights and fog signals (where fitted).
+Radio aids to navigation, which includes radio beacons, with or without DGPS, AIS and Racons.
+In addition, ancillary equipment essential to the AtoN such as power supplies, fuel and energy storage, intruder alarms, firefighting and detection equipment should be monitored.
+There are other conditions that are nonessential which could be monitored but are not detailed here.

 Minor lights

 These are now relatively easy to remotely monitor.
-However, the Operating Authority may elect to monitor all or only the more navigationally important of these AtoN.
+However, the Operating Authority may elect to monitor all or only the more navigationally important aspects of these AtoN`s.

-Sector lights

-Depending on the complexity of the AtoN and its importance in the waterway, consideration should be given to monitoring sector lights.

 Leading lights

 Depending on the complexity of the AtoN and its importance in the waterway, consideration should be given to monitoring leading lights.

+Need to replace the above section with some new words where the selection of what to monitor is based around the availability and the MTTR. – Inclusion for ENG14

 Floating Aids